eellpp/pubScratchpad/programming/java/cookbook/IO.md

 - BufferedInputStream and BufferedOutputStream (Byte)
 - BufferedReader and BufferedWriter (Character)

+The ones ending in Reader/Writer are character Streams (w/o buffered).
+The ones ending in Stream are byte stream (w/o buffered)
  ### Byte Stream
  byte streams to perform input and output of 8-bit bytes